Why study Language, Culture and Communication at Warwick?

 Year Two offers modules such as Culture and Interpersonal Relations; Linguistics: Typology & Discourse Analysis; Intercultural Business Communication; Sociolinguistics and both Qualitative and Quantitative Research.

-In Years Three/Four you could choose from Evaluating and Planning Research; Professional Communication and Careers; English Across Cultures and Organisational Communication in International Business.
+In Year Three you could choose from Evaluating and Planning Research; Professional Communication and Careers; English Across Cultures and Organisational Communication in International Business.
 You will also have the opportunity to complete a Dissertation.

 What careers can a Warwick degree in Language, Culture and Communication lead to?

 Applied Linguistics is relevant to a range of exciting careers including international business, management and consulting, public relations and human resources, diplomatic service, non-governmental organisations (NGOs) and aid agencies, education – teaching and research, healthcare and medical companies, manufacturing industries, editing and publishing, public sector organisations and university international offices.